The urge to blink, grimace, jerk the head, move in some other way, or make a sound is irresistible, and the action is not voluntary.

 The tic can sometimes be postponed for seconds to minutes but only with conscious effort and difficulty.
 Usually, the urge to do the tic eventually becomes irresistible.
 Trying to control tics is usually difficult, especially during times of emotional stress.
 Stress and fatigue can make tics worse.
 However, tics often also become worse when the body is relaxed, as when watching TV.
 Calling attention to a tic, particularly in children, may make the tic worse.
 Typically, tics do not occur during sleep, and they rarely interfere with coordination.
 Tics may lessen when people are concentrating on a task such as school or work activities or when people are in an unfamiliar place.

 People with severe tics, particularly Tourette syndrome, may have difficulty functioning and experience considerable anxiety in social situations.
 In the past, they were shunned, isolated, or even thought to be possessed by the devil.
 They may become impulsive and aggressive and behave in self-destructive ways.

-Children with severe tic disorders or Tourette syndrome are more likely to have another disorder, such as OCD, ADHD, and/or learning problems.
+Children with a severe tic disorder or Tourette syndrome are more likely to have another disorder, such as OCD, ADHD, and/or learning disorders.
 These problems seem to result from the brain abnormalities that cause tics and Tourette syndrome.
 However, when a tic disorder is severe, the extraordinary stresses of living with the disorder may make these problems worse.

 Tics tend to be similar at any given time, but they vary in type, intensity, and frequency over a period of time.
 Sometimes they start suddenly and dramatically.
 They may occur several times an hour, then almost disappear for many months.